G20 finance leaders in Bali to tackle Ukraine, inflation | Headlines

 - Thailand

-"The actions we take will have a very important effect on the world,'' she said.
-One key goal of U.S. Treasury Secretary Janet Yellen and some other Western financial officials is gaining agreement on setting a price cap on Russian oil that might help bring energy costs under control and alleviate the decades-high inflation seen in many countries while also limiting Moscow's access to revenues to fund its war effort.
+One key goal for Yellen and some other Western financial officials is gaining support for setting a price cap on Russian oil that might help bring energy costs under control and alleviate the decades-high inflation seen in many countries while also limiting Moscow's access to revenues to fund its war effort.

-"A price cap on Russian oil is one of our most powerful tools to address the pain Americans and families across the world are feeling at the gas pump and the grocery store right now, a limit on the price of Russian oil," Yellen said at a news briefing Thursday in Bali that was shown online.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)